 4.2.1.1 Set Up Robotic Workflow

-To generate labels, reactions in the chemical space need to be physically tested and analysed.
-To do so robotically, a few modifications to the synthesis platform needs to be done, reagent solubilities tested and a programme to schedule reactions and communicate between platforms needs to be written.
+To generate labels, reactions in the chemical space need to be physically tested and analysed in a standardized fashion.
+To do so automatically, a few modifications to our current Chemspeed SWING synthesis platform needs to be done, reagent solubilities tested and a programme to schedule reactions and communicate between platform and analytical instruments (benchtop NMR and ESI-MS) needs to be written.
 These modifications and tests (Figure 6) were done to hasten workflow setup times and to improve robotic reliability.